 100 in stock

-Learning online or e-learning courses has a number of obvious advantages which benefit the student.
+Learning online or e-learning courses have several obvious advantages which benefit the student.
 Being able to learn anytime and in any place 24/7 add flexibility to the process.
 Choosing the time suits you and to advance your learning.

 The coursework is available to the learner to go over again and to revise countless of times before finally taking the exam.
-Also, should the first results are not satisfactory, you can retake the exam again.
+Also, should the first results are not satisfactory, you can retake the exam.

 You are no longer restricted to set hours and having to rebook another course when the exam results are not as good as you hoped to achieve.